Zach-Winterton/gallery-of-horns/README.md

 Finish time: 11pm

-Actual time needed to complete: Not completed yet, bootstrap does not seem to be working
+Actual time needed to complete: 3 hours

 Number and name of feature: Feature #2: Allow users to vote for their favorite beast